USEPA/EPA_MOVES_Model/readme.md

 This repository contains all of the source code and data required to compile and run MOVES.

 MOVES uses MariaDB, Java, and Go.
-At minimum, you will need the following:
+To run MOVES from the source code (i.e., without running the installer), you will need the following:

 * [MariaDB](https://mariadb.org/download/?t=mariadb&p=mariadb&r=10.4.23) (version 10.4 or later)
 * [Java JDK](https://docs.microsoft.com/en-us/java/openjdk/download#openjdk-11) (version 11 or version 17)